Home Compare DAL vs IAG.L

 Profitability

-Both rank well on profitability, but International Consolidated Airlines Group S.A. still holds a clear edge.
+Both look solid on profitability, though International Consolidated Airlines Group S.A. still holds the stronger peer position.

 Growth